ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/cath-kidston-christmas-advent-calendar-giveaway.markdown

   \ of Cath Kidston bath and body product now!</p>"
 entry-title: "Win Cath Kidston Christmas Advent Calendar 2018!"
 entry-content: "Enter the draw to win Cath Kidston Christmas Advent Calendar 2018\
-  \ by completing the form below before 23:59 on 2nd of January 2018."
+  \ by completing the form below before 23:59 on 2nd of December 2018."
 has-winner: false
 prize-description: "Cath Kidston Christmas Advent Calendar 2018."
 special-conditions: "Multiple entries are allowed up to one every day."